mikrono/tModLoaderWiki_kr_ko/Expert-Shader-Guide.md

 # Compiling your shader

 Once you have finished writing a shader, you'll need to compile it before you can use it.
-There are two ways to do this: the most straightforward is to use [fxcompiler](https://cdn.discordapp.com/attachments/271236615823687680/459821438405181470/fxcompiler.zip) ([Reach version](https://cdn.discordapp.com/attachments/103110554649894912/686875686501220363/fxcompiler_reach.exe)), an application that can compile .fx files into .xnb without having to build them with a XNA application, which is the second way.
+There are two ways to do this: the most straightforward is to use an application that can compile .fx files into .xnb such as [fxcompiler](https://cdn.discordapp.com/attachments/271236615823687680/459821438405181470/fxcompiler.zip) ([Reach version](https://cdn.discordapp.com/attachments/103110554649894912/686875686501220363/fxcompiler_reach.exe)), or [EasyXnb](https://github.com/SuperAndyHero/EasyXnb/releases) (Required for shader model 3).
+The second way is to build them with a XNA application.

-Using fxcompiler is very simple: just put the files you want to compile into the same folder as fxcompiler.exe, run it, and you're done.
+Using fxcompiler or EasyXnb is very simple: just put the files you want to compile into the same folder as the exe, run it, and you're done.
 Move the .xnb files to your mod folder (_YourModName/Effects_ is a good place to put them) and you're done.
 If you build them with a XNA application, they will end up in your bin folder.

 A additional option is to use the Modders Toolkit Shader Tool.
 The Shader tool allows live testing and development of your shader in-game.
 More info can be found on the [Modders Toolkit Wiki](https://github.com/JavidPack/ModdersToolkit/wiki/Shader-Tool).